-As an indicator of financial health, a current ratio that is greater than 1 is considered good as it indicates that the company can pay its short term debts and financial obligations.
+As an indicator of financial health, a current ratio that is greater than 1 is considered good as it indicates that the company can pay its short-term debts and financial obligations.
 Companies with a ratio of greater than 1 are often referred to as being "liquid".
 The higher the number, the more "liquid" and the larger the margin of safety to cover the company's short-term debts and financial obligations.

-LPDL's current ratio increased from 1.7 in 2016 to 1.80 in 2017 (6% improvement), remaining above the "1" indicator.
-As indicated in the 2016 Scorecard, LPDL has worked to improve its current ratio through improved receivable and cash management.
+LPDL's current ratio decreased from 1.80 in 2017 to 1.65 in 2018 (8.3% decrease), mostly due to the timing on the monthly bill from Hydro One, remaining above the "1" indicator.
+As indicated in the 2018 Scorecard, LPDL has worked to improve its current ratio through improved receivable and cash management.

-Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio
+• Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio